Olliebrown/tockit/README.md

-# Tocket (a TOTK sys-cricket client)
+# Tockit (a TOTK sys-cricket client)
-Tocket is a web-based client that runs on your computer and communicates with your homebrewed switch via the local network.
+Tockit is a web-based client that runs on your computer and communicates with your homebrewed switch via the local network.
 Your switch must be running the homebrew tool sys-cricket.
 It is designed only for the game Tears of the Kingdom and will establish streams of data for the following properties:
 - Current and max health
 - Current and bonus stamina
 - The complete player transformation matrix